How to take Beautiful DIY Newborn Photos at home. Tips from your London Photographer.

 Here’s a heartfelt reminder: Make sure you are in these photos!
 Take a moment for yourself, have a shower, put on some makeup if you like, and please, be there with your baby.
 These moments are fleeting, and you’ll want to look back and see yourself sharing these early moments of love and connection.

-You can choose your favourite spot: stand in front of a window, sit on the sofa, or nestle on the bed with the window light gently kissing your side.
+Choose your favourite spot: you can stand in front of a window, sit on the sofa, or nestle on the bed with the window light gently kissing your side.

 You can breastfeed.
 You can cuddle, you can kiss your baby.
 Do what you want but exist in these precious photos!
 If being in the frame feels a bit too much at the moment, at least have your hands in the photos with your baby.
 Your presence, whether full or partial, adds a deeply personal and meaningful touch to these memories.